A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 The most common way to harvest stem cells involves temporarily removing blood from the body, separating out the stem cells, and then returning the blood to the body.

-To boost the number of stem cells in the blood, medication that stimulates their production will be given for about 4 days beforehand.
-On the fifth day, a blood test will be carried out to check there are enough circulating stem cells.
+To boost the number of stem cells in the blood, medicine that stimulates their production will be given for about 4 days beforehand.
+On the 5th day, a blood test will be carried out to check there are enough circulating stem cells.

-This procedure isn't painful and is done while you're awake.
-It takes around 3 hours and may need to be repeated the next day if not enough cells are removed the first time.
+This procedure is not painful and is done while you're awake.
+It takes around 3 to 4 hours and may need to be repeated the next day if not enough cells are removed the first time.

 Removing a bone marrow sample